 Symptoms of Asbestos-Related Illness

 Lung cancer and mesothelioma have a long latency period, and plumbers and pipefitters may not be diagnosed for up to 40 years after exposure.
-Symptoms of lung diseases like asbestosis, lung cancer and mesothelioma can include:
+Symptoms of lung diseases like asbestosis, pulmonary fibrosis, lung cancer and mesothelioma can include:

 - Chest Pain